 A: You must be at least 21 years old with a valid form of ID or at least 18 years old with an OMMP card.

 A: We are still serving medical patients.
-Medical patients are not subject to the taxes that are added on for adult use customers.
+Medical patients are exempt from taxes that are added on for adult use customers.
 OMMP cardholders also have access to medical grade products that adult use customers do not.

 A: In one 24 hour period, each adult use customer may purchase: